rsalmei/clearly/README.md

 ![very amazed](https://raw.githubusercontent.com/rsalmei/clearly/master/img/clearly_cool.png)

-### note
+> Note:
+>

-Any way you capture them, `clearly` server is always storing the same complete data about the tasks.
-The `params` (and other arguments) are only display related, for you to see the events the way you want, both in capture and stored modes.
+> Any way you capture them, remember that `clearly` server is always storing the same *complete data* about all tasks.
+The `params` (and other related arguments) only configure how the system will display the tasks' events for you, not how the server will capture them.
+These arguments apply for both real-time capturing and already stored tasks.
+> The defaults are:
+>   - `params = None`, to show tasks' params as requested by `success` and `error`;
-(The default is to show `error`s, as they are much more likely to get your interest).
+>   - to not show `success`es results, and to show `error`s, as they are much more likely to get your interest.

 ### stop capturing and analyze